ashley0143/poke/README.md

 - This is the source code of PokeTube! (whoa) the youtube front-end that doesnt tracks you
   - For matomos source code,see [here](https://github.com/poketube-org/poketube/tree/main/t)
   - Distrotube review [here](https://poketube.fun/watch?v=dQw4w9WgXcQ)

+# Coding Standards
+we use the GNU Coding Standard, see https://www.gnu.org/prep/standards

 ## Usage
 - To self host you'll need  [Node.js](https://nodejs.org/en/download/)